parvezs27/Tableau_Sales_Dashboards/README.md

 For Top 10 Customers by Profit, a simple table will be used.
 Due to the amount of detail we have to display, a table with the metrics as columns and ranks as rows will provide a picture of the information required.

-Paramaters will be utilised to allow end users to view historical data for previous years.
-Filters will be utilised to allow end users to filter using charts and to filter by category, subcategory and location.
-Finally, navigation buttons will be included allowing navigation between dashboards.
+Parameters will be employed to enable end users to access historical data from previous years.
+For interactivity, dimension, date, and action filters will be implemented, allowing end users to filter data through charts, as well as by category, subcategory, and location.
+Additionally, navigation buttons will be incorporated to facilitate easy navigation between dashboards.

-We won't create a mockup for the Customer Dashboard, as it will be the exact same structure as the Sales Dashboard.
+We will not create a mockup for the Customer Dashboard, as it will be the exact same structure as the Sales Dashboard.
 We will also skip Data Source Preparation as we already have the data source prepared.

 # Building Charts

 ## BANs

-We will follow the exact same process here as we did for the Sales Dashboard, which is to create the required calculated fields, test these fields and test the aggregated values against Excel.
+We will follow the exact same process here as we did for the Sales Dashboard, which is to create the required calculated fields, test these fields and test/validate the aggregated values using Excel.

 ## Sparklines